publicVoidReturnNull/WeatherPredProj/README.txt

-uses ML to predict degrees celsius of a given day.
+This project implements a simple neural network to predict daily average temperature and wind speed for a given day of the year, based on historical weather data.
+The neural network uses a multilayer perceptron (MLP) to learn patterns from a dataset containing daily average temperature and wind speed, derived from hourly weather data.
+The user can input the temperature and wind speed for the first day of the year, along with a target day, to predict the weather conditions for that day

-the loss func is pretty terrible, dataset is relatively small, inefficient, and pretty confusing. at least it runs though
+the loss func is pretty terrible, dataset is relatively small, inefficient + not optimized, and pretty confusing. at least it runs though